ember-engines/ember-engines.com/tests/dummy/app/templates/docs/testing-acceptance.md

 Now you can write tests in the same way as in a normal [Ember application](https://guides.emberjs.com/release/testing/testing-application/).

-Suppose that we are setting `index` route on engine router:
+Suppose that we are setting `users` route on engine router:

 ```js
 import buildRoutes from 'ember-engines/routes';